guanqun-yang/wordpress/_posts/2023-10-18-research-notes-query-generation.md

 - In the embedding space, two embeddings could collide even though they have no token overlap [7].

+- RTT is an useful way to add perturbations to the inputs; another way worth trying is denoising [9], which turns out to be less effective than RTT.
+Further, the choice of language in RTT is important.
+For example, the paper [8] chooses German as the pivot due to more word reorderings.

+    > As explained by Shen et al. (2020), the intuition behind using denoising with auto-encoders is that the noise constraints the auto-encoder to put similar sentences (in terms of the denoising objective) next to each other in the latent space.
+However, the problem with denoising is that it maps together sentences that are close in edit distance but may have completely different meanings.

 # Reference

 1. [[2109.00527] Boosting Search Engines with Interactive Agents](https://arxiv.org/abs/2109.00527) (Adolphs et al., TMLR 2022): This is **a feasibility study** of an emsemble of BM25 plus an interpretable reranking scheme to work on par DPR on the `natural_questions` dataset; this is consistent with DPR in its evaluation.
 The main advantage is intepretability rather than performance.